-Barb moved to the mountain in the late 70s and built this home next to Jack's property.
-Barb remained in this home until 2000 when she followed her dear friend south to Nags Head.
+Barbara Otto, or "Barb", moved to the mountain in the late 1970's and built this home next to Jack's property.
+Barb remained in this home until 2000 when she followed her dear friend south to Nags Head, North Carolina.
 This cabin is surrounded by woods and features the loveliest porch for sitting and listening to the rushing waters of the Tye River and the birds singing.

-A group of six individuals can happily and comfortably reside in this cabin.
+A group of six can happily and comfortably reside in this cabin.
 The side yard is large and flat and it is perfect for children, pets, and yard games by the campfire.
-Barb’s House offers a living area with a leather couch, two comfortable wing chairs, and a side table with a reading lamp.
+Barb’s House offers a living area with a leather couch, a comfortable sofa chair and a side table with a reading lamp.

 This is one of two units with a satellite TV and a DVD player available for your entertainment.
 The home is heated with gas heat, and a small air conditioner is provided.
 The kitchen has a full-size refrigerator, an aluminum double sink, and a microwave oven.
-There is also a four-burner stove and oven and plenty of cabinet space.
+There is also a four-burner gas stove and oven and plenty of cabinet space.
 A dining table and chairs are provided.
 Basic pots, pans, and tableware are provided.
 There are also ceiling fans in the living area and the bedroom to keep the air circulating.